Charter in Corfu: What to Expect

 - Morning access to Paleokastritsa Bay's monastery coves before day-trip vessels arrive — a privilege reserved for those already at anchor

-- Corfu International Airport (CFU) receives direct European flights, making crewed or bareboat charter logistics exceptionally simple
+- Corfu International Airport (CFU) receives direct European flights, keeping crewed charter logistics straightforward

 June and September offer the most balanced conditions for a Corfu yacht charter: the Maestro north-westerly blows at a consistent force three to four, sea temperatures exceed 24°C, and anchorages remain comfortable rather than crowded.
 July and August guarantee sunshine and a vibrant harbourside atmosphere but require early anchoring to secure the best positions in popular bays.
 May and early October suit experienced sailors seeking near-empty waters and crisp, clear visibility that can extend well beyond thirty nautical miles.